1. Introduction

 4. Detector Inventory

-Twenty-two detectors are defined across six signal families.
+Thirty-one detectors are defined across six signal families.
 Each entry specifies: detector ID, label, signal family, detection logic, activation threshold, and severity.
-Fragile patterns are marked; they receive isolation dampening when no corroborating signals are present.
-Direct leak patterns are marked; their presence activates a score bonus regardless of co-occurrence.
+Fragile patterns are marked; their presence in isolation is a weaker signal than presence alongside corroborating detectors.
+Direct leak patterns are marked; their presence is highly specific to AI output regardless of co-occurrence.

 4.1 Lexical Family